cwi-dis/VR2Gather/Documentation/31-port-to-package.md

 This needs to be changed.

 First step is to get your application completely up to date with the framework version of VR2Gather.
-Merge the current framework branch (either `historic/framework` or if that doesn't exist yet `master`) into your (development) branch.
+Merge the current framework branch `historic/framework` (which is the old `master`) into your (development) branch.
 Check that everything works.

 If at all possibly you should try to ensure that you have no **modifications** on your branch of the VR2Gather repo.
 Additions is fine, but modifications are going to cause a problem later.